arnabgho/readme/README.md

 	- SW -- Store word
 	- SYSCALL -- System call
 	- SRL -- Shift right logical
+	- LI -- Load Immediate
+	- SNE -- Signed Not Equal
+	- SLL -- Signed Left Shift
+	- SLT -- Signed Less Than
+	- SGT -- Signed Greater Than
+	- SLE -- Signed Less Than or Equal to
+	- SGE -- Signed Greater Than or Equal to
+	- SUB -- Subtraction
+	- MFLO -- Move from LO
+	- MFHI -- Move from HI
+	-

 ### Running Instruction
 _______________________